Looking for the The Google Font? It is Catull, but found out more about the Google logo by reading the Google Font Page

 An increasing number of pupils and their parents are taking disputes from the classroom to the courtroom.
 They are suing schools in record numbers, siphoning money out of education, costing taxpayers millions and prompting federal legislation to shield teachers from frivolous claims.
 Pupils say they simply exercising their rights, but school officials feel they are the latest victims of America's obsession with litigation.
 They point to particularly daft recent cases: the student who sued his school in Washington state because he was bullied for being gay, or the two Connecticut baton-twirlers who sued their school after their coach cut them from the cheerleading squad.

-ONE of the bravest, most interesting and most valuable books about economic policy to have appeared of late has just been published�and it was written by a non-economist.The book is Does Education Matter?: Myths About Education and Economic Growth Shibboleth: 1.
+The book is Does Education Matter?: Myths About Education and Economic Growth Shibboleth: 1.
 A word or pronunciation that distinguishes people of one group or class from those of another.

 Three guys are golfing with the club pro.
 First guy tees off and hits a dribbler about 60 yards.
 He turns to the pro and says, "What did I do wrong?"
 The pro says, "Loft."